jrandj/aws-security-specialty/README.md

     * The following should be confirmed:
         * That the bucket policy is applied to the bucket as a permission.
-        * That no overriding deny is occuring for the IAM policy.
+        * That no overriding deny is occurring for the IAM policy.
         * That the policy allows access to all objects in the bucket by using the wildcard (e.g. `bucketname/*`).
         * That if the files have been uploaded by another AWS account then the account owner has provided a grant for your account to access the objects.
         * That KMS permissions are available if the bucket is encrypted.